zenihex/xchema/README.md

 # xchema
 Extended Schema of Pandas and PySpark DataFrame

---

-This is to be developped.
+This is to be available.